Joungkyun/libchardet/README.md

 algorithm of [uchardet](https://github.com/BYVoid/uchardet/) and new language models.
 (Arabic, Danish, Esperanto, German, Spanish, Turkish, Vietnamese)

+From 1.0.6, bom members have been added to the DetectObj structure.
+The value of the bom member is 1, which means that it has been detected as a BOM.
+Support for bom member can be determined by the existence of the CHARDET_BOM_CHECK constant.
+See example below.

 ## Installation

 See also [INSTALL](INSTALL) document